Recommended books

 Other London non-fiction

-For a more academic perspective, the The London Encyclopaedia is unbeatable, but it doesn’t cover some of the most obscure suburban localities discussed on this website.
+For an academic perspective, the The London Encyclopaedia is unbeatable, but it doesn’t cover some of the most obscure suburban localities discussed on this website.

 Brewer’s London Phrase and Fable is arguably the ultimate compendium of London information, past and present, serious and frivolous.
 From the Bloomsbury Group to the Camberwell carrot and Oranges and Lemons to apples and pears (as the blurb says), no other book about London can offer such breadth and diversity of content, including people, places, events, culture, anecdotes, slang and catchphrases.
 Admittedly, however, the dictionary is also the work of the author of this website, so there may be some bias in this recommendation.